GnollStack/5e-Item-Importer/README.md

 ## Common Issues

-**The "Import Item" button isn't showing up.**
-> Ensure you are in the **Items Directory** tab (the dagger icon).
-The button does not appear in the Actors or Compendium tabs.

 **Icons aren't matching automatically.**
 > Go to Module Settings and enable **"Match Icons from Compendiums"**.
 Note: This feature works best with standard D&D 5e item names (e.g., "Longsword", "Potion of Healing").
+Im hoping to include randomized compedium images in the near future

 **Description is empty.**
 > If using Natural Language: Ensure there is a blank line between the stat block and the description.